-In addition, students are required to do comprehensive legal research in preparation for designing the capstone project.
+In addition, students are required to do comprehensive legal research in preparation for designing the Capstone.
 After completing the coursework and the legal research, students are required to report their findings and propose recommendations for addressing an issue or problem in an office memorandum of law.
-Upon approval, students then execute their plan for a capstone project.
+Upon approval, students then execute their plan for a Capstone.

 - EDU 720: The Great Conversation: The Cornerstone Course ~ 4 credit hours

 - EDU 720-1: The Means and Ends of Education ~ 5 credit hours

 - EDU 720-2: The Kinds of Education: Physical, Moral, Liberal, Professional, Religious ~ 1 credit hour